 Several laboratories and research centers provide you the resources and facilities needed for in-depth study in information and technology.

 The Center for Knowledge Solutions empowers scholars and practitioners to make evidence-based decisions that optimize learning and performance systems to improve organizational knowledge.
 The center’s unique focus is learning and performance across disciplines and professions.
 Its mission is to generate, integrate and disseminate knowledge solutions through learning and performance innovation for business and education.

 The Advanced Research Lab serves doctoral students and faculty members in educational computing, instructional technology and technology-based learning systems.

 The Institute for the Integration of Technology into Teaching and Learning conducts research and implements best practices in teaching and learning with technology.
 Its instruments and online data collection systems have gathered data from thousands of educators in recent years.

 The Texas Center for Educational Technology facilitates and conducts research; develops and evaluates collaborations among industry, education and educational communities; and serves as a focal point where instructional technology can be created and adapted for integration into the educational programs.

-You must meet the requirements for the Toulouse Graduate School as well as the following program requirements:
+You’ll need to meet the requirements for the graduate school and the following program requirements:

-Your Ph.D. should make a significant contribution to the knowledge base in one of the traditions of thought related to learning technology and performance improvement.
-In addition, you must show proof of your writing ability by the end of the degree requirements by submitting a performance portfolio and a dissertation.
+Your Ph.D. should make a significant contribution to the knowledge base in learning technology and performance improvement.

-We offer several financial awards to help pay for your graduate education.
-These include competitive scholarships, grants, and teaching and research assistantships.
-Visit gradschool.unt.edu for more information on these opportunities.
-Information about other financial assistance programs is available at financialaid.unt.edu.
+We offer several financial awards to help you pursue your graduate degree.
+These include competitive scholarships, grants and teaching and research assistantships.